 Riboflavin (also called Vitamin B2) is one of the 8 water-soluble vitamins.

-The body uses this vitamin to metabolize carbohydrates, fats, and protein into glucose for energy.
+The body uses this vitamin to metabolise carbohydrates, fats, and protein into glucose for energy.